Skip to Content

 Bear market: A 20% or higher drop in the market.
 Investor.gov, “Glossary,” accessed March 2024.

-Find strategic opportunities.
-In a market downturn, defensive stocks — consumer staples, healthcare and utilities, as well as companies with higher-quality businesses and balance sheets — potentially can offer opportunities.
-You might also find opportunities in higher-quality stocks that pay dividends, especially ones that have historically grown their dividends consistently.
-They may potentially help to boost your total return when stock prices may be falling.
+5. Look for strategic opportunities.
+In a downturn, defensive stocks like consumer staples, healthcare and utilities, as well as companies with strong balance sheets, can offer opportunities.
+Higher-quality stocks that pay dividends, especially shares of companies that have consistently grown their dividends, might help boost your total return when stock prices are falling.

-Maintain perspective.
-No matter how deep or long the downturn ends up being, in the past markets have bounced back.
-“Bear markets have been seen before, and anyone looking at the historical price charts can see that those markets have recovered to grow higher than before,”1 says McGregor.
-“Investors who remain even keeled and disciplined in a negative market are likely to avoid common pitfalls and potentially enjoy better times ahead.
-Historically, the longer you stay invested, the greater your possibility of meeting your long-term goals.”
+7. Keep things in perspective.
+No matter how long or deep the downturn, markets have bounced back in the past.
+“Bear markets have happened in the past, and history shows that markets recover and grow higher than before,” says McGregor.
+“Investors who stay calm and disciplined during a negative market are likely to avoid common mistakes and potentially enjoy better times ahead.
+The longer you stay invested, the better your chances of meeting your long-term goals.”

 Related Insights